National Trends selling a business in 2019: What they mean to you

 - The length of time you have owned and operated the business.

-- The financial statements you have prepared and how they reflect your ownership and operation of the business with the revenue and expenses you have reported.
+- The quality of your financial statements and how they reflect your ownership and operation of the business with the revenue and expenses you report.

 - The number of employees you hire to help run the business, their skillset and how you train and compensate them.